Izzosteppa/website-portfolio/README.md

 ## Email Configuration

-The contact form uses EmailJS to send emails directly to your inbox.
-To set it up:
+The contact form uses EmailJS to send emails directly to my inbox.

-1. Follow the instructions in `EMAILJS_SETUP.md`
-2. Get your credentials from [EmailJS](https://www.emailjs.com/)
-3. Update the credentials in `src/components/Contact.js`

-## Customization

-All content has been pre-filled with your information from the Python data file:
-- Personal information (name, title, contact)
-- Work experience and education
-- Projects and skills
-- Contact details

-## License

-MIT